openziti/ziti/doc/001-overview.md

 | ziti-tunnel       | Provides the ability to intercept traffic to route traffic across Ziti|

 All of the above binaries are cross platform compatible, except ziti-tunnel which is currently Linux only.

+## Further Exploration

+Continue your OpenZiti exploration in [the next article about getting set up for local development](./002-local-dev.md) and building the apps from source.